tdammers/sprinkles/doc/guide/020-data-backends.markdown

 Without this trick, the `content` backend might end up being processed before the `meta` backend, and that would mean that interpolating `meta.filename` into the definition for `content` could not possibly work.

+**CAVEAT 2**

+Due to the nature of Ginger templates, the `literal` backend will not retain binary data associated with values produced in templates.
+For example, the `lilypond` filter is capable of producing raw binary PNG data, but if you do something like this:

+    data:
+      - file:
+          type: literal
+          body: "{{music|lilypond(raw=true)}}"
+          force-mime-type: "image/png"

+...then that won't work, because the output from the `lilypond` filter is converted to plain text (not binary!) in order to inject it into the body, and for something like PNG data, that simply cannot work.

 # Supported Content Types